mliew21396/remote-work-u3/week-7/design-basic-game-solo-challenge/README.md

 ## Release 0: Play a sample game

 [Code Combat](http://codecombat.com/play/dungeon) is a site aimed at teaching people how to program by playing a game.
 We are going to use their example to walk you through this process.
 If you want to experience it, go to the link above.
 When you select the language, be sure to select "JavaScript."
+We are using this as an example.
+You can create whatever kind of game you want.

 ![Mission goals](../imgs/cc-mission.png)